PureDarwin/puredarwin.github.io/src/archive/developers/CFLite.md

 ### Exported symbols

-Let's compare the number of symbols exported by CF and CF-Lite with `[nm](cf-lite/nm.html)'.
+Let's compare the number of symbols exported by CF and CF-Lite with `nm`.

 #### Number of exported symbols